dcarley/coredns/GOVERNANCE.md

 In general, we prefer that technical issues and maintainer membership are amicably worked out between the persons involved.
 If a dispute cannot be decided independently, the project lead has the final say to decide an issue.

-Decision making process should be transparent and accessible to adhere to the principles of CoreDNS project.
+Decision making process should be transparent to adhere to the principles of CoreDNS project.

 All proposals, ideas, and decisions by maintainers or the project lead